-Stevenson is a recipient of the Pollock-Krasner Foundation Award, a Full Fellowship at the Vermont Studio Center, and an Affiliate Artist residency at the Headlands Center for the Arts in Marin County, California.
-He founded the Angel’s Gate Cultural Center Printmaking Studio in Los Angeles, California, now active for over fifteen years.
-Before the pandemic, he directed Yuri-G, an independent gallery housed within Maryland Art Place in downtown Baltimore.
-His work is represented in public and private collections across North America and Europe.
+Stevenson has received support from the Pollock-Krasner Foundation, the Vermont Studio Center, and the Headlands Center for the Arts.
+He founded the printmaking studio at Angel’s Gate Cultural Center in Los Angeles, which has now been active for more than fifteen years.
+He also ran Yuri-G, an independent gallery inside Maryland Art Place in downtown Baltimore.
+His work is held in both public and private collections across North America and Europe.

 Collections